-The results of the Fund's operations will be affected by a number of factors, including the performance of investment markets in which the Fund invests.
+The results of the Fund operations will be affected by a number of factors, including the performance of the investment markets in which the Fund invests, which will be affected by each market's reaction to the continuing COVID-19 pandemic.
 Investment performance is not guaranteed and future returns may differ from past returns.
 As investment conditions change over time, past returns should not be used to predict future returns.